Municipal Marvels Student Challenge (MMSC)

 Students can be part of the same school or classroom, a home school environment, members of a youth-focused organization (such as Scouts), or an extra-curricular club

 Teams must consist of a minimum of 3 students to participate; there is no maximum team size.
-They must have one program leader/educator and have the option to engage a local mentor
+They must have one team leader/educator and have the option to engage a local mentor

-• Project leaders, or Educators, guide the team members through this project-based learning experience, helping them tackle a relevant sustainability issue as they imagine, research, brainstorm, design, and build communities of the future.
+• Team leaders, or Educators, guide the team members through this project-based learning experience, helping them tackle a relevant sustainability issue as they imagine, research, brainstorm, design, and build communities of the future.

-The work is entirely student-led, but the program leader keeps the team on track, uploads deliverables, and offers feedback and guidance.
+The work is entirely student-led, but the Team Leader keeps the team on track, uploads deliverables, and offers feedback and guidance.

 Teachers, educators, homeschool leaders, community/youth/church leaders, afterschool program leaders, members of a nationally, regionally, or province-recognized youth-focused organization, such as Scouts/Guides or 4-H, STEAM professionals, parents, and more!